Free Fabora tool

 Compare a beam case, section size, load, and span

-Choose the beam support type, load type, section family, and section size, then enter the span and load in the units you prefer.
-The result gives beam self weight, total beam weight, applied load in kN, maximum bending moment, and estimated deflection, with the assumptions called out clearly.
+Pick the support type, the load type, the section family and the size, then type in your span and load in whatever units suit you.
+You get back self weight, total beam weight, the applied load in kN, the maximum bending moment, an estimated deflection and a bending stress comparison — with every assumption it's made laid out next to the result.

 Inputs